---->

 Both attraction escape velocity and repulsion force signal velocity explanations

-of c raise the issue of exactly what forces they could relate to.
+of c would raise the issue of exactly what forces they could relate to.
 But it

 is certainly not proved that stuff like water and glass are not